watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 3. Integration with Traffic Engineering (TE): Simultaneously representing SFC policy and QoS policy with SR Policy.
 4. Per-Flow Identification: To apply SFC Policies per flow, classifying at the SRv6 SR Source Node based on the 5-tuple or even finer granularity.
 5. Centralized Management: Managing the entire SRv6 domain by the controller, including aggregating network service functions on the network and per-flow encapsulation policies.
+6. Ease of Deployment: Employs existing protocols commonly used in controllers, such as BGP and PCEP.
+7. Coexistence with Existing Services: Operating while maintaining core network services like slicing and VPNs.

 # Data Plane
 The Data Plane is designed as follows to satisfy Architecture Principles 1, 3, and 4:

 * End.AN-based Service Segment Provisioning: To achieve in-network processing with SRv6, the data plane utilizes End.AN to handle SRv6-aware functions.
-* SRv6 Policy: Achieving SFC and QoS through the Segment List.
+* SRv6 Policy: Achieving SFC and QoS requirements through the Segment List.
 * Per-Flow Encapsulation Policy: Applying per-flow requirements through the Encapsulation Policy using PBR.

 ## End.AN-based Service Segment Provisioning

-By utilizing End.AN at an SRv6 Segment Endpoint Node, in-network Service Segments can be realized for providing SR-aware network services.
+By utilizing End.AN at an SRv6 Segment Endpoint Node, End.AN can be realized for provide Service Segments natively in SRv6.
 Simultaneously, this enables the provisioning of network service functions at any location based on customer demand within the SR domain.

-Functions with the same role may be assigned as the same Service Segment within the SR domain (MAY).
+Functions with the same role MAY be assigned as the same Service Segment within the SR domain.
 By using Anycast SIDs, multiple nodes can be grouped as part of the same Service Segment.

-End.AN may have optional arguments that can be passed as parameters to bound network service functions (MAY).
+End.AN MAY have optional arguments that can be passed as parameters to bound network service functions.

 ### End.AN Pseudocode
 The "Endpoint with SR-Aware Service" behavior ("End.AN" for short) is an SRv6 behavior that enables the native provision of network service functions to packets.